Andy Ogles

-William Andrew Ogles IV (/ˈoʊgəlz/ OH-gəlz; born June 18, 1971) is an American politician and businessman who has served as the U.S. representative for Tennessee's 5th congressional district since 2023.
-A member of the Republican Party, he served as the mayor of Maury County, Tennessee, from 2018 to 2022.
+William Andrew Ogles IV (/ˈoʊgəlz/ OH-gəlz; born June 18, 1971) is an American politician and business owner serving as the U.S. representative for Tennessee's 5th congressional district since 2023.
+A member of the Republican Party, he previously served as the mayor of Maury County, Tennessee, from 2018 to 2022.

-Ogles had previously worked as a conservative activist, serving as the executive director of the Laffer Center, a conservative think tank and the Tennessee chapter of conservative advocacy group Americans for Prosperity.

 Ogles has taken strongly conservative positions and been described by media as being on the far-right of the political spectrum.
-He opposes abortion and same-sex marriage.
-He was one of the original 19 members of Congress to vote against Kevin McCarthy for Speaker of the House.
+He has called for Christian nationalism in the United States, and he opposes abortion and same-sex marriage.
+He was one of the original 19 Republican members of Congress to vote against Kevin McCarthy for Speaker of the House.
 He is known for his staunch support for Donald Trump, and for sending Christmas cards featuring a photo of his family holding rifles.

-During the attempts to overturn the 2020 United States presidential election, Ogles falsely claimed that it was stolen.
+During the attempts to overturn the 2020 United States presidential election, Ogles stated that it was stolen.
 He has proposed a constitutional amendment to enable Trump to serve a third presidential term and filed articles of impeachment against judges who rule against the Trump administration.

-Ogles has been criticized for lying about his education and career backgrounds, having falsely claimed to be both an economist and law-enforcement officer.
+Ogles has been criticized for lying about his education and career backgrounds, having falsely claimed to be both an economist and law-enforcement officer, and has been designated an anti-Muslim extremist by alleged terrorist group CAIR.

+Ogles lost re-nomination to former Tennessee Agriculture Commissioner Charlie Hatcher in 2026.

 Early life and education

 Ogles was born on June 18, 1971.
-A native of central Tennessee, he graduated from Franklin High School and later attended Western Kentucky University and Columbia State Community College from 1990 to 1993, studying allied language arts and English.
+A native of Middle Tennessee, he graduated from Franklin High School and later attended Western Kentucky University and Columbia State Community College from 1990 to 1993.
 Ogles later studied at Middle Tennessee State University (MTSU), where he failed every course taken in the fall of 1995 and the fall of 1998; he returned to the university in 2007 and graduated with a 2.4 grade point average, with a Bachelor of Science in liberal studies.
 Ogles said in late February 2023 that his failed university courses were due to "an interfamilial matter" that led him to abandon his studies "to financially support my family during a difficult time" and that he eventually completed his studies with online courses.
+Ogles graduated with a degree in liberal studies.